armbian/documentation/docs/Developer-Guide_Desktops.md

   "build_distributions": { "<release>": { "name": "...", "support": "supported|csc|eos", "architectures": [...] } },
   "missing_releases": [ { "release": "resolute", "support_status": "csc", "architectures": [...] } ],
   "package_holes":    [ { "de": "xfce", "release": "trixie", "arch": "riscv64", "tier": "full", "missing": ["libfoo"] } ],
+  "skipped_desktops": ["bianbu"],
-  "skipped_desktops": ["bianbu", "budgie", "deepin", "kde-neon"], "stats": { "desktops": 8, "scope": 4, "holes": 0, "package_lookups": 0 }
+  "stats": { "desktops": 11, "scope": 4, "holes": 0, "package_lookups": 0 }
 }
 ```

-Desktops with `status: unsupported` in their YAML are listed in `skipped_desktops` and not audited — drift in an unsupported DE isn't actionable.
+Desktops with `status: unsupported` in their YAML are listed in `skipped_desktops` and not audited — drift in an unsupported DE isn't actionable. `status: community` DEs **are** audited (drift in a community-tier DE is still worth reporting, even if a maintainer may choose not to act on it immediately).

 Flags: `--tier {minimal,mid,full}` narrows the scope; `--release <codename>` audits a single release; `--skip-network` is a dry-run that only reports `missing_releases`.